In this in-depth digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 - Convert readers into paying customers.

 That’s the company’s digital content strategy in brief.
-Search marketing drives the entire strategy.

-No pricey paid ads or winding webinars.
+No pricey paid advertising or winding webinars.

-No complex retargeting funnel.
+No complex retargeting funnel or social media campaigns.

-No fancy email marketing tricks.
+No fancy email marketing strategies or complex lead nurturing sequences.

 Just superb SEO blog content that’s aligned to business goals and potential customers’ needs.